 $ sudo synogroup --add docker

-# Change group ownership of docker.sock to newly created group
+# Change group ownership of docker.sock to the newly created group

 $ sudo chown root:docker /var/run/docker.sock

-# Make a non-root user member of docker group
+# Make a non-root user a member of the Docker group

-I have created a separate user account to run all my dockerized applications.
-That way it won’t mess with all other stuff I have it running on Synology for other purposes mainly photo backups and as NFS.
-Below is a list of applications that I run and might add a few more moving forward and might write about it here
+I have created a separate user account to run all my Dockerised applications.
+That way it won’t mess with all the other stuff I have running on Synology for other purposes, mainly photo backups, and as NFS.
+Below is a list of applications that I run, and I might add a few more moving forward, and might write about it here.